24aitor/Localizer/README.md

 ### Middleware

-Routes you want to auto set language should be under the below Route group
+All routes in which you want to set language should be under the localizer's middleware to set at each request de App locale.

 ```php
 Route::group(['middleware' => 'localizer'], function () {